 More time is always better, as you’d be able to fit in more fun activities such as hiking, clay pigeon shooting, kayaking, whale watching tours, and fly fishing.

-If you have less time, we can recommend checking out the North East 250, a driving route that covers highlights of the Moray Firth coast, the Cairngorms National Park and Aberdeenshire.
+If you have less time, we’d suggest checking out the North East 250, a driving route that covers highlights of the Moray Firth coast, the Cairngorms National Park and Aberdeenshire.
 We have a 3 day NE250 itinerary you can take a look at.

 This North Coast 500 camping itinerary will work if you are driving the route in a motorhome or packing a tent in your car.

-You could also do it towing a caravan. although some of the sections of single track road will need to be skipped as they aren’t suitable for caravans.
+You could also do it towing a caravan, although some of the sections of single track road will need to be skipped as they aren’t suitable for caravans.
+You’ll also want to be comfortable reversing your caravan as this might be needed, especially on the single-track sections of the route.

-If you like the sound of this itinerary but don’t necessarily want to camp, you might like to read it in parallel with our NC500 accommodation guide, and our guide to the best B&B’s on the North Coast 500.
+If you like the sound of this itinerary but don’t necessarily want to camp, you might like to read it in parallel with our NC500 B&B guide, and our guide to the best hotels on the North Coast 500.
 We also have a 1 week NC500 itinerary that is more geared towards non-campers.
 But that’s enough introduction.
 Let’s get started!

 Table of Contents: